ProjectRazon/Razon/vault/index.md

 ## The City of Knowledge

-Perhaps the best way to illustrate Razon is with the following analogy.
-Imagine Razon as a huge city, a city of knowledge.
+Imagine a vast, ever-expanding digital city of knowledge.
+That's Razon.
+It’s designed to be a comprehensive, free educational resource for anyone, anywhere and anytime.
 Every page is like a *building* occupied by pieces of knowledge.
 Folders are the *districts* where buildings are located and links serve as *streets* connecting various buildings.
 Tags are like *signs* on each building, indicating what purpose the building serves - is it a groceries store, a pharmacy, an office building?

 Using the same analogy, Razon's users, i.e. you, can be likened to *tourists* visiting the city of knowledge.
 You can also become a permanent resident of Razon by [[Contributing]] to the project.